 A WIDE popularity may be predicted for this remarkably cheap atlas.
 The maps are clear, uncrowded, and entirely orographical.
 There is a good general index showing the latitude and longitude of places included in the maps.
-It is gratifying to find that geographical nucli maps, the granting themselves with modern needs and producing maps which will assist greatly teachers of geography who adopt scientific methods in their work.
+It is gratifying to find that geographical publishers are acquainting themselves with modern needs and producing maps which will assist greatly teachers of geography who adopt scientific methods in their work.